Interesting welcome email stats

 And finally, when you cared so much to write an email to them, they know you’re serving them better.

-This 3 triggers directly results in their likelihood to buy more products from you!
+These three triggers directly result in their likelihood to buy more products from you!
 To leverage this experience and trust to the next level, what matters most is the type of content that you send in your email.

-So, here are the 7 Types of Welcome Emails that Big E-Commerce Businesses Leverage to take their business to the next level:
+So, here are the seven types of welcome emails that big e-commerce businesses leverage to take their business to the next level.

 These mails make users feel special about their sign up which actually develops a relationship between you (as an e-commerce store owner) and the customer.